stone-payments/stoneco-guidelines/gitStyleGuide/README.md

 A commit message consists of three distinct parts separated by a blank line: the title, the (optional) body and the (optional) footer.
 The layout looks like this:
 ```
-feat: teach how to write commit message
+feat: Teach how to write commit message

 A further explanation is a good practice we recommend you follow.